-Defined Benefit Plans are retirements plans.
+Defined Benefit Plans are retirement plans.
 Unlike Defined Contribution Plans, benefits are not based on the balances of individual accounts.
 Rather, benefits are calculated using formulas specified in the Plan document.

 Let’s explore this information in more detail.

-Defined Benefit Plans are based on formulas.
-The structure of the Defined Benefit formula varies depending on the objective of the Plan, whether the employer offers a Defined Contribution Plan, the demographics of the workforce and the industry.
+Another aspect of the Defined Benefit Plan definition is that benefits are based on formulas.
+The structure of the Defined Benefit formula may vary depending on the objective of the Plan, whether the employer offers a Defined Contribution Plan, the demographics of the workforce, and the industry.
 Regardless, formulas must be clearly defined.
-Applicable detail includes not only how the amount is calculated but when and how the benefit is payable.
+Applicable details include not only how the amount is calculated but when and how the benefit is payable.

 In many cases, the benefit formula is a function of both salary and years of service.
 For example, a monthly benefit could equal 10% of average monthly salary times years of service.
 Subject to benefit limits, this is a common formula for the owner of the business.
 As expected, the level of benefit increases as salary and the length of service increases.

 Formulas need not be uniform.
 The Defined Benefit can vary based on employee work location, job classification, or other definable characteristics.
 The Plan need simply provide clear criteria for which formula applies to a given situation.
 Benefits that are not uniform may need to satisfy nondiscrimination requirements.
 These requirements ensure that benefits are “fair” between those that are either owners or highly paid and those who are not.